ninivert/Swing-bye-py/README.md

 - Blue line : potential energy U
 - Black line : total energy E = T + U

-If the swing-bye manoeuvre is performed correctly, the player will see an uptick in the total energy of the ship.
+If the swing-by manoeuvre is performed correctly, the player will see an uptick in the total energy of the ship.

 ![graph](media/graph.png)